Enhancing the Josephson diode effect with Majorana bound states

-When the Zeeman field ${\bf B}_{\rm N}$ in N acquires a component that is parallel to the SOC, characterized here by $\eta\neq0$, the low-energy spectrum becomes highly asymmetric with respect to $\phi=\pi$ and develops important differences from the $\eta=0$ case in both the topological and trivial phases [Fig.\,\ref{Fig1}(c,d)].
+When ${\bf B}_{\rm N}$ acquires a component that is parallel to the SOC, characterized here by $\eta\neq0$, the low-energy spectrum becomes highly asymmetric with respect to $\phi=\pi$ and develops important differences from the $\eta=0$ case in both the topological and trivial phases [Fig.\,\ref{Fig1}(c,d)].
 The asymmetry is reflected in the ingap ABSs, which involve MBSs in the topological phase, and also in the quasicontinuum above the induced gap.
-For JJs with $L_{\rm N}=20$nm and $\eta\neq0$ exists only a small asymmetry with respect to $\phi=\pi$ in the quasicontinuum but no substancial effect is seen by naked eye at low energies [Fig.\,\ref{Fig1}(a,b)]; by zooming in, it is possible to see that a very tiny asymmetry at low-energy around $\phi=\pi$.
+For JJs with $L_{\rm N}=20$nm and $\eta\neq0$ exists only a small asymmetry with respect to $\phi=\pi$ in the quasicontinuum but no substancial effect is seen by naked eye at low energies [Fig.\,\ref{Fig1}(a,b)].
 Note that the Majorana zero-energy splitting gets suppressed as $L_{\rm S}$ increases, consistent with their inherent spatial nonlocality, see red curves in insets of Fig.\,\ref{Fig1}(b); the ABSs for $B<B_{\rm c}$ do not depend on $L_{\rm S}$.
 In JJs with $L_{\rm N}=100$nm the Andreev spectrum exhibits a stronger response to $\eta\neq0$ [Fig.\,\ref{Fig1}(c,d)].
-While the trivial spectrum here is only weakly asymmetric [Fig.\,\ref{Fig1}(c)], we verified that JJs with other values of $L_{\rm N}$ have spectra with larger asymmetries \cite{PhysRevB.89.195407}, see Supplementary Material (SM) \cite{SM}.
-Irrespective of $L_{\rm N}$, however, the asymmetric trivial Andreev spectrum does not depend on $L_{\rm S}$ because the ABSs here are located only at the inner side of the JJ.
+While the trivial spectrum here is only weakly asymmetric [Fig.\,\ref{Fig1}(c)], other values of $L_{\rm N}$ give spectra with larger asymmetries \cite{PhysRevB.89.195407}, see Supplemental Material (SM) \cite{SM}.
+Irrespective of $L_{\rm N}$, however, the asymmetric trivial Andreev spectrum does not depend on $L_{\rm S}$ because trivial ABSs are located only at the inner side of the JJ.
 In contrast, the Andreev spectrum for $B>B_{\rm c}$ is more noticeable and strongly depends on $L_{\rm S}$ due to the presence of MBSs.
 In particular, the Majorana zero-energy splitting can occur at $\phi$ other than $\phi=\pi$ when $\eta\neq0$ [Fig.\,\ref{Fig1}(d)], thus showing the key role of ${\bf B}_{\rm N}$ for inducing an asymmetric Andreev spectrum in topological JJs.
-Since the Majorana zero-energy splitting depends on $L_{\rm S}$ and $\eta\neq0$, longer S regions give rise to four MBSs with zero energy which then produce sharper zero-energy crossings that are asymmetric with respect to $\phi=\pi$ as a unique effect due to MBSs, see insets in Fig.\,\ref{Fig1}(d).
+Since the Majorana zero-energy splitting depends on $L_{\rm S}$ and $\eta\neq0$, longer S regions give rise to four MBSs with zero energy which then produce sharper zero-energy crossings that are asymmetric with respect to $\phi=\pi$, see insets in Fig.\,\ref{Fig1}(d).
 As a result, finite topological JJs host a nonreciprocal length dependent Andreev spectrum entirely due to MBSs.